tldr-pages/tldr/pages/common/latexmk.md

 `latexmk -pdf {{source.tex}}`

-- Force the generation of a document inspite of errors:
+- Force the generation of a document even if there are errors:

 `latexmk -f {{source.tex}}`